CrowdStrike/detection-container/README.md

 [![Container Repository on Quay](https://quay.io/repository/crowdstrike/detection-container/status "Container Repository on Quay")](https://quay.io/repository/crowdstrike/detection-container)

-This container will create detections and preventions only on Linux hosts and container platforms protected by a CrowdStrike sensor.
+This container will create detections and preventions only on Linux hosts, container platforms (e.g. OpenShift), and containers themselves, which are protected by a CrowdStrike sensor.

 Automated detections currently available include:

 | Name | Description |
 |:-----|:------------|
 | [Defense Evasion via Masquerading](https://github.com/CrowdStrike/detection-container/blob/main/bin/Defense_Evasion_via_Masquerading.sh) | Creates a copy of `/usr/bin/whoami` to `whoami.rtf` and executes it, causing a contradicting file extension. |